ar-tracking/UnityDTrackPlugin/README.md

 to your DTrack User's Guide and DTrack Programmer's Guide, that is shipped with the DTrack distribution.
 In this section we assume that the ART tracking system is properly set up and a room calibration was done.
-Further, a set of 6DOF targets and flysticks are calibrated.
+Further, a set of 6DOF targets and/or Flysticks are calibrated.

 ### Room Calibration